Dragon Ball Z: Goku gives a particularly boastful one when he first sees Frieza's Final Form. He soon comes to regret those words.

 In a Winnie the Pooh Christmas special, Pooh fears he has made it impossible for the letter he and his friends wrote for Santa Claus to reach him, so he disguises himself as Santa in an attempt to rectify his mistake and get his friends the presents they wished for.
 Unlike Santa, Pooh isn't very stealthy, Tigger, Rabbit and Eeyore each notice him coming into their houses and each comment on how they thought Santa would be taller.
 Of course, this is Justified as Pooh is obviously not the real Santa and, being a teddy bear, can't be more than a foot or so tall.

-Jon Stewart often jokes about getting this reaction from fans in his studio audience.
-Jon is known to poke fun at his own lack of height whenever he interviews a tall guest.
+Jon Stewart of The Daily Show often jokes about getting this reaction from fans in his studio audience.

 In the reality TV show I Get That A Lot where famous persons pretend to be ordinary citizens who just happen to look like a famous person, the late Larry Hagman was on and someone told him he wasn't "Larry Hagman" because the real Larry Hagman was taller.